robodhhb/Smart-Modelrailway-Cam/20_Example_Training/readme.md

 # Example of a training
 The subfolders contain an example for a transfer-learning of a object-dectection model for two lokomotives:
-A small steam-engine and a large diese-engine.
+A small steam-engine and a large diesel-engine.
 The sequence of the folders reflects the working steps.